jmdudek/XP-Lab2020-What-makes-words-special-Group-35/Writing/README.md

-# Activation of basic level categories in the human brain based on different cue types.
+# Activation of basic level categories in the human brain based on different cue types. - Writing

-This folder structure contains
+This folder structure contains final versions of:
+* Preregistration
+* Experimental Design
+* Final Report